CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### Functionality
-Allow for student to estimate the grade they will get in the classes they choose and it would show them the weighted gpa they would receive based on the grades they inputed.
+Allow for student to estimate the grade they will get in the classes they choose and it would show them the weighted gpa they would receive based on the grades they inputted.
 ### Design
 In order to calculate the maximum GPA for classes, we will have to add the maximum GPA in each of the student’s classes then divide it by the